Gig review: Deap Vally farewell tour at Rescue Rooms

 4 IMG 9776

 I first caught Deap Vally playing in a tiny pub in Brighton back in 2011.
-Barefoot and with a haircut reminiscent of Stevie Nicks, singer and vocalist Lindsey Troy had the kind of powerful, raspy vocals that could give Robert Plant a run for his money, while drummer Julie Edwards was a mesmerising blur of arms, drumsticks and big red curls.
+Barefoot and with a haircut reminiscent of Stevie Nicks, guitarist and vocalist Lindsey Troy had the kind of powerful, raspy vocals that could give Robert Plant a run for his money, while drummer Julie Edwards was a mesmerising blur of arms, drumsticks and big red curls.
 I was smitten, and despite being early in their career (side fact that I adore - the two met in a knitting class) it was clear they meant business.
 I’d only caught them once since, so seeing that they were playing their final tour and coming to Rescue Rooms was a chance I couldn’t miss.

 Bringing blisteringly loud rolling riffs and foot stomping drums, the Deap Vally sound is classic heavy blues rock n roll, and the noise they manage to make as just a duo is impressive.
 There's something about watching a two person band that leaves me wondering if there's a secret backing track, a bass player in the wings, or some sort of superhuman abilities going on.
 Of course there’s no third element - this is just two women on stage who are exceedingly good at making a lovely racket.